 The budgeted number of 48, while welcoming, is still down significantly from the 1999 number of 56 sworn officers.
 The reduction from a high of 56 officers raises concern when you consider developments in Cushing Square and the Uplands.
 The anticipated growth at the Uplands will certainly be a draw on this department's resources as demonstrated by some of the more recent residential development in town.
+It is worth noting that the patrol sector encompassing the Upland development, 386, currently receives a greater amount of calls for service than the remaining two sectors.
+The completion of the above mentioned developments may require the department to re-examine the deployment of patrol resources in the town.

 Policing is unique in that police incidents that occur elsewhere in the United States and the world can have an effect on the way in which residents perceive their local police officers and the work they perform.
 The Belmont Police continue to meet these challenges by engaging the community in positive ways.
 This includes providing information when requested, reviewing policy and procedures and most importantly listening and being open to the concerns of residents.
+In 2016, Massachusetts adopted a new and enhanced Public Records Law.
+While the Belmont Police are committed to remaining transparent and as open as possible, the new law requires that we will most likely have to add additional software and hardware to much of operational computer networks.

 Belmont has been affected by the Opioid Crisis that is prevalent throughout Massachusetts and the country.
 We see the effects of this crisis not only in terms of criminal activity but also we see the toll that it takes on people with addiction and their family and friends.
-We are exploring opportunities, in addition to current practices, of collaboration to help bring this crisis to an end.
+We continue to explore opportunities in addition to current practices, of collaboration to help bring this crisis to an end.